Community-RAD/Rules_Archival_Description/_rad/5-4_Dates-Area.md

 > [S.l. : s.n.]

 ### 5.4D2.
-When describing cartographic materials published in more than one physical part when the publisher, etc., or the name of the publisher, etc., changes in the course of publication, see 1.4D5.
-Publishers other than the first may be recorded in a note (see 5.8B10).20
+When describing cartographic materials published in more than one physical part when the publisher, etc., or the name of the publisher, etc., changes in the course of publication, see [1.4D5.](https://communityrad.ca/1-4/#14d5) Publishers other than the first may be recorded in a note [(see 5.8B10)](https://communityrad.ca/5-8/#58b10-dates-of-creation-including-publication-distribution-etc). [^20]
 <p align="right">(CM 4B8).</p>

 *Alternatively,* give the places and names of all the publishers.